chekkan/chekkan.com/content/blog/install-haskell-platform-on-mac/index.md

 You should now be able to execute `cabal` and `ghcup` into your terminal.

+To make sure that the environment variables are setup on new terminal windows.

 ```shell
 echo '. $HOME/.ghcup/env' >> "$HOME/.bashrc"
 ```

 or

 ```shell
 echo '. $HOME/.ghcup/env' >> "$HOME/.zshrc"
 ```
-makes sure that the environment variables are setup on new terminal windows.

 Follow the instruction on [haskellstack.org](https://docs.haskellstack.org/en/stable/README/) to install stack.

 If you have homebrew...

 ```shell
 brew install haskell-stack
 ```